amperity/amperity-docs/shared/destination_settings.rst

 .. setting-tiktok-ads-manager-advertiser-id-start

-TEMP: "The advertiser ID of the TikTok Ads account you want to use. + TikTok Ads Advertiser ID"
+The advertiser ID for your |destination-name| account.
+This is a nineteen character string similar to “7654321098765432109” that you can find from the drop-down menu in the top right of TikTok Ads Manager.

 .. setting-tiktok-ads-manager-advertiser-id-end